lostatc/linotype/docs/usage.rst

 Messages in **liotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
 Every item can contain zero or more other items, and every level of nested items increases the indentation level.
-The **HelpItem** class is used to create a root-level item, and it accepts a **HelpFormatter** instance which is used to define how items are formatted.
-Every **HelpItem** object has public methods for creating new sub-items which in turn return a new **HelpItem** object.
+The **HelpItem** class is used to create a root-level item, and every **HelpItem** object has public methods for creating new sub-items which in turn return a new **HelpItem** object.

+Every **HelpItem** object accepts a **HelpFormatter** instance which is used to define how items are formatted.
 Items can be assigned IDs that can be referenced in the **Sphinx** documentation.
 Here is an example that prints a simple help message:

 .. code-block:: python
     :linenos: